smcgdub/alliens911/README.md

 ### **1.5 Design choices**

 I wanted the project to have a serious feel and to be credible.
-We are using official data from the British Ministry of Defense and we wanted the design choices to reflect the credibility of the site.
+We are using official data from the British Ministry of Defense (MoD) and we wanted the design choices to reflect the credibility of the site.
 I wanted to use lots of great imagery throughout the site so it gave a positive user experience.
-I didn't want lots of clutter on the pages as this can be common with websites for this type of business.
-I also wanted the site to be easy to navigate.
+I didn't want lots of clutter on the pages as this can be common with websites of this type.
+The site also had to be easy to navigate.

 #### FONTS